 Document Type : Research Paper

-Faculty of Economics and Accounting, Kish International Branch, Kish, Iran
+Department of Accounting, Kish International Branch, Islamic Azad University, Kish island, Iran

 Department of Accounting, Faculty member, South Tehanr Branch, Islamic Azad University, Tehran, Iran